Kevinouio/MSU-AI-Building-Classification/README.md

 ## Model Architecture

-Our campus vision AI competition project initially employed a ResNet50 architecture as a feature extractor, intending to fine-tune it on the competition dataset.
-However, the model's size proved computationally prohibitive, hindering convergence speed during training.
-Consequently, we transitioned to a ResNet34 backbone, which yielded improved convergence rates and faster training times The ResNet34 model was pretrained on ImageNet, providing a strong initialization for our task.
-We replaced the final fully connected layer with a new layer appropriate for the number of classes in our competition dataset.
-Data augmentation techniques, including random cropping, horizontal flipping, and gaussian blur, were used to enhance model generalization and robustness to variations in the input images.
-The model was trained using the Adam optimizer with a learning rate scheduler to further improve convergence.
+The model architecture is based on a modified ResNet50, adapted to resemble a ResNet34 by removing some of the deeper layers.
+The pre-trained ResNet50 (excluding its classification head) serves as a feature extractor.
+This feature extractor is followed by a Global Average Pooling layer to reduce the dimensionality of the feature maps.
+Next, a dense layer with 1024 neurons and ReLU activation, regularized by L2 regularization, is added.
+A dropout layer with a rate of 0.5 is included to prevent overfitting.
+Finally, an output dense layer with a softmax activation function provides the classification probabilities for each of the building categories.

 ## Training Process

-- **Batch size**: 32
-- **Epochs**: 20
+-**Data Loading and Augmentation**: Images are loaded from a directory on Google Drive (/content/drive/MyDrive/AIDataset) and augmented using ImageDataGenerator.
+Augmentations include rescaling, shearing, zooming, rotation, horizontal flipping, width/height shifts.
+The dataset is split into training and validation sets (80/20 split).
+-**Model Compilation**: The model is compiled using the Adam optimizer with a learning rate of 0.0005, categorical cross-entropy loss (suitable for multi-class classification), and accuracy as the evaluation metric.
+-**Callbacks**:
+  -SaveBestEveryEpoch: Saves model every epoch and best model per 5-epoch block.

+  -ReduceLROnPlateau: Reduces learning rate on plateau (factor=0.5, patience=3).

-- **Validation approach**: Cross-validation by updating validation data every 5 epochs.
+  -ResetValidationDataCallback: Resets validation data every 10 epochs.

-- **Model Saving**: Saved weights after every epoch to handle interruptions (e.g., from Colab session terminations).
-- **Learning Rate Adjustment**: Reduced by half if validation accuracy did not increase over two consecutive epochs.
-- **Confusion Matrix**: Printed after each epoch to observe class distribution and validation accuracy.
+  -ConfusionMatrixCallback: Displays confusion matrix after each epoch.

 ## Challenges and Approach